Informing Treatment Decisions with 8CHECK Gene Variant Testing Service

 The Benefit of 8CHECK: Help Reduce Risk of Inhibitor Development

-There are several non-modifiable risk factors associated with inhibitor development: type of F8 mutation, age, disease severity, or family history of inhibitors.1 Fortunately, we can intervene in other modifiable risk factors, including recommended treatment intensity, type of treatment (prophylaxis or on-demand) and the type of F8 replacement product prescribed (plasma-, hamster-, or human-derived).1
+There are several non-modifiable risk factors associated with inhibitor development: type of F8 variant, age, disease severity, or family history of inhibitors.1 Fortunately, we can intervene in other modifiable risk factors, including recommended treatment intensity, type of treatment (prophylaxis or on-demand) and the type of F8 replacement product prescribed (plasma-, hamster cell line-, or human cell line-derived).1

-The impact of F8 product type on inhibitor development risk also varies—depending on the type of F8 mutation: null or non-null:
+The impact of F8 product type on inhibitor development risk also varies—depending on the type of F8 variant: null or non-null:

-- Null mutations: not capable of producing any F8 protein
+- Null variants: not capable of producing any F8 protein

-- Non-null mutations: still capable of producing F8, but quality and/or quantity is defective
+- Non-null variants: still capable of producing F8, but quality and/or quantity is defective

-Null mutations are associated with a more severe disease phenotype and with a higher risk of inhibitor development.2
+Null variants are associated with a more severe disease phenotype and with a higher risk of inhibitor development.2

 Two recent studies, the SIPPET study and the NuProtect study look at the impact of F8 product type on inhibitor development in previously untreated patients (PUPs).
 Find more information about the safety and efficacy of NUWIQ in the treatment of hemophilia A with PUPs.